-Have you ever paused to reflect upon the sliding door moments in your life?
+Have you ever stopped to ponder the sliding door moments in your life?

 But what does “sliding doors” have to do with these seemingly inconsequential moments that can alter the trajectory of your life?

-Another 5% said that coming late on a date compromised their chance of meeting their potential future life partner.
+Another 5% recounted how a mere delay on a date had jeopardized their chance to meet a potential life partner.

-The proverbial “road not taken” is a question that we have probably asked ourselves about a million times in our lives.
+The proverbial “road not taken” is a question that you have probably asked yourself about a million times in your life.

 Peter was debating whether to use a pay phone to call his friend when the incident occurred.
 He came inches from getting struck by a car when he decided to cross the street to a pay phone.

 Even though nobody was hurt, Howitt was worried by the episode and its potential ramifications for him.
-“We have millions of sliding door moments in our everyday,” he says.
-Naturally, some are more significant than others.
+“We have millions of sliding door moments in our everyday,” he reflects, and it’s a truth we all share.

 An insignificant decision like getting to a pay phone, has a profound impact on his life and future.
 Because it causes him to rethink his choices: